Great Britain SailGP Team: Team

-Emirates GBR is led by the most successful Olympic sailor of all time, Sir Ben Ainslie, as CEO and Owner.
+Emirates GBR is led by Sir Ben Ainslie, as CEO and Owner.
 The team’s F50 is driven by Olympic gold medallist, former Moth World Champion, and America's Cup helm, Dylan Fletcher.

 The crew alongside Fletcher features sailing’s top talent, including Olympic champions Hannah Mills and Iain Jensen, and America's Cup athletes Neil Hunter, Nick Hutton, Luke Parkinson, and Ben Cornish.

 Paris 2024 Olympic gold medallist Ellie Aldridge and Kai Hockley, a 19-year-old from Tottenham, London, complete the squad as development sailors who are part of the team's Athena Pathway programme.

-Emirates GBR was a formidable force in Season 4, winning three events and the Impact League for its dedication to climate education, sustainability, and inclusivity, in partnership with the 1851 Trust, Low Carbon, the renewable energy company founded by Roy Bedlow, and Athena Pathway.
+In Season 4, Emirates GBR won three events and the Impact League for its dedication to climate education, sustainability, and inclusivity, in partnership with the 1851 Trust, Low Carbon, the renewable energy company founded by Roy Bedlow, and Athena Pathway.